 It is important to put this entire event in perspective within the time-frame and conditions that existed at Kingman in 1953.
 Coming-off World War II, Kingman had been the location of a large Army Air Corp training base and the 3,400 people who lived at Kingman were sensitive to the intensity of life under what was undeclared Martial Law.
 In 1953 local sentiment was still very tense and suspicious, made even more so as local people witnessed the flash of Atomic Bomb tests in Nevada, which could be seen from Kingman!
 Adding to that reality, the United States had moved into the Cold War and Korean War era.
 Being previously conditioned by the military to obey orders the civilian population at Kingman provided unquestioned compliance.
 Closely guarded secrets became a way of life and general mind-set for residents and extended families who mutually agreed they must keep what went on in Kingman a complete secret long after the military had left.
 A taboo that never changed.

-Evidence that I uncovered contains historic fact and was gathered doing research of documents, reports, maps, early and contemporary interviews, along with early visual images and feet-on-the-ground explorations that included treks from the banks of the Colorado river to crossing snake infested rocky buttes and the blistering heat on barren desert floors.
-This ultimately led me to the Kingman UFO sites with physical evidence the military left behind 'in situ'.
+Historical evidence was gathered doing methodical research of documents, reports, maps, early and contemporary interviews, along with early visual images and boots on the ground explorations that included treks from the banks of the Colorado river to crossing snake infested rocky buttes often in blistering heat on barren desert floors.
+This ultimately led me to the Kingman UFO sites and finding physical evidence the military left behind still 'in situ'.
 Unlike the alleged Roswell UFO site in New Mexico, the Kingman UFO landing and crash locations are unspoiled archaeological sites located on private and government protected lands that are not open to the public to be scavenged by UFO hunters, souvenir collectors, or as entertainment and adventure for amateur diggers and tour groups wanting a vacation thrill.

 My work ethic is professional, calm and unhurried, never money driven, nor is it cut short to save time or takes the low-road promoting impossibe stories.